-Piedmont College has a Campus Safety team that consists of members of Campus Police, Student Affairs, Human Resources, Athletics, Faculty, Students, Residence Life, the Title IX Coordinator, Accessibility, Resources and Services Coordinator and Vice President for Administration and Finance's office.
-This team meets quarterly and is responsible for developing, reviewing, and revising protocols, policies and procedures for addressing all forms of campus safety, including violence against women.
+Piedmont University has established a Campus Safety team that consists of members of Campus Police, Student Life, Human Resources, Athletics, Faculty, Students, Residence Life, the Title IX Coordinator, Office of Accessibility, Resources and Services and the Office of Administration and Finance.
+This team meets quarterly and is responsible for developing, reviewing and revising protocols, policies and procedures for addressing all forms of campus safety, including violence against women.